2025 Tipperary county hurling team season: Round 3 (v Clare 10 May)

 On Saturday the 10 May, Tipperary played Clare, managed by Brian Lohan in round 3 of the Munster championship in Ennis.
 This was the 61st championship meeting between the counties with Tipperary having won 40 to Clare's 16, with four draws.

 Tipperary were looking for their first win in the Munster championship since 23 April 2023 when they beat Clare in the first round of the group stage.
 Since then have drawn three (v Waterford 2023, Limerick 2023 and 2025) and lost six (three v Cork in 2023–2024–2025, one v Limerick 2024, one v Waterford 2023, one v Clare 2024).

 Tickets for the game cost €35 for the stand and €30 for the terrace and was a sell-out in front of a crowd of 20,685.
-The match was played in sunny conditions and was shown live on GAA+.
+The match was played in hot sunny conditions and was shown live on GAA+.

+Playing with the breeze in the first half, John McGrath got the opening goal for Tipperary after 6 minutes with a low shot from the right to the net, Andrew Ormond got a second goal after 12 minutes with a shot from the left bounced into the right corner.
+In the 17th minute John McGrath got his second goal of the match when he ran in from the right to shoot low to the left.

+In the 23 minute, Andrew Ormond then got his second with another low shot to the net form the right after the ball rebounded to him after a save by Eibhear Quilligan from a Jake Morris shot to put Tipperary into a 4-4 to 0-6 lead after 23 minutes, which was increased to 4-6 to 0-6 after 29 minutes.
+Clare pulled a goal back from Mark Rodgers to reduce the Tipperary lead at half-time to nine points on a 4-9 to 1-9 scoreline.

+In the second half, Tony Kelly scored a penalty for Clare to reduce the Tipperary lead down to one point and after a free in the 63rd minute the sides were level.
+Tipperary responded and went on to score four of the next five points from John McGrath, Jason Forde, Eoghan Connolly and substitute Sean Kenneally and went on to win by 4-18 to 2-21.

+The win for Tipperary was a first Munster championship victory since the win against Clare on 23 April 23 2023, 748 days ago.